 Can I use multiple lounge access methods in one day?

-What if I'm connecting through Newark—can I still use lounges?
+What if I'm connecting through Newark — can I still use lounges?

-Yes!
-As long as you have a valid same-day boarding pass and meet the access requirements.
+Yes, as long as you have a valid same-day boarding pass and meet the access requirements.
 The airside shuttle bus connects Star Alliance terminals without requiring security re-screening.

 Are children allowed in Newark lounges?